 - any financial accounts or statement of financial position the borrower has given us in the previous two years for the purposes of the guaranteed loan;

-- the latest statement of account relating to the loan for a period in which a notice of demand was made by us; and
+- the latest statement of account relating to the loan for a period in which a notice of demand was made by us within the last two years; and

 - other information we have about the guaranteed loan that you reasonably request — but we do not have to give you our internal opinions.